-The first two feet of all conduits exiting the vault shall be vertically and horizontally perpendicular to the vault face.
+The first two feet of all conduits exiting the vault shall be vertically and horizontally perpendicular to the vault face and mechanically secured to prevent movement.
 Conduits shall enter the vault no more than 18 inches from the adjacent wall.